 U.S. stock index futures trade flat to higher

-LONDON Dec 19 (Reuters) - U.S. stock index futures pointed to a flat-to-higher open on Wall Street on Wednesday, consolidating gains after the S&P 500's best two-day run in a month.
+LONDON Jan 14 (Reuters) - U.S. stock index futures pointed to a flat to higher open on Wall Street on Monday, with futures for the S&P 500 up 0.1 percent at 0844 GMT.